 Only members of an exchange may list and execute trades at the exchange.
 When a retail investor wants to trade an exchange-listed stock, he must go to a broker.
 If the broker is a member of the exchange where the stock is listed, then she can send her client's order to a representative of her firm, who will then execute the trade.
 However, if her firm is not a member, then she must send the order to another broker or dealer who is a member of the exchange or to their representative at the exchange.

 Buy or sell limit orders are entered into the system and crossed with matching orders.
 If there are no matching orders, then they are queued, first by price, then by date, as a bid or offer price.
 The list of all bids and offers constitutes the order book, and the current market quote is the best bid and offer.

 The Over-the-Counter (OTC) Market

-The over-the-counter (OTC) market is, by far, the largest market.
+The over-the-counter (OTC) market is, by far, the largest market, since it has few or no listing requirements.
 Almost every security — including bonds, derivatives, and currencies — are traded in the OTC market.
 It generally operates by phone or through electronic systems, where individual dealers or brokers list bid and offer prices.

 OTC Bulletin Board (OTCBB)